MovingBlocks/Terasology/README.markdown

 * hspeed - greatly increase your movement speed
 * hjump - jump really high.
 Almost like flying - but it isn't.
 Just jump good.
 * restoreSpeed - normalizes speed (both horizontal and vertical)
-* help "giveBlock" - Shows detailed help on the "giveBlock" command
+* help giveBlock - Shows detailed help on the "giveBlock" command
-* giveBlock "Water" - Gives 16 water blocks
+* giveBlock Water - Gives 16 water blocks
-* giveBlock "Stone" "Stair" 99 - Gives you 99 stone stair blocks
+* giveBlock Stone Stair 99 - Gives you 99 stone stair blocks
-* giveBlock "Chest" - Gives you a Chest block you can place, activate ('E'), put stuff in, break, pick up, place elsewhere, find same stuff in it!
+* giveBlock Chest - Gives you a Chest block you can place, activate ('E'), put stuff in, break, pick up, place elsewhere, find same stuff in it!
-* giveBlock "TNT" - Gives you 16 TNT blocks you can place and activate ('E') to blow up
+* giveBlock TNT - Gives you 16 TNT blocks you can place and activate ('E') to blow up
 * listBlocks - Lists all actively used blocks (have been loaded for the world)
 * listFreeShapeBlocks - Lists all blocks that can be requested in any known shape
 * listShapes - Lists the available shapes